 - support collaborative care management of patients with cancer and depression by integrating care managers, oncologists, psychiatrists, and administrators to treat depression in primary care settings

 - enable self-experimentation (n-of-1 trials) among people with irritable bowel syndrome (IBS) to identify their individualized food-based triggers

 - introduce a new form of self-monitoring in people with end-stage liver disease enabling them to better understand their chronic condition

 My long-term goal is to empower people to gain an informed perspective of their individual health and well-being.

-I am advised by James Fogarty and closely collaborate with Sean Munson, Julie Kientz, George Ioannou, and Jasmine Zia.
 I am a recipient of the Three-Sixty Fellowship for computer science and engineering and numerous travel grants to present my research at premier conferences.
-My research has been recognized by CHI (ACM CHI Conference on Human Factors in Computing Systems) and DIS (ACM SIGCHI Conference on Designing Interactive Systems) and I have organized cross-disciplinary panels and discussions around tools for self-tracking at ICTD (International conference on Information and Communication Technologies and Development) and QSC (Quantified-Self Conference).
+My research has been recognized by CHI and DIS, and I have organized cross-disciplinary panels and discussions around tools for self-tracking at ICTD and QSC.